mhaapakangas/regex-parser/documentation/project-specification.md

 ## Usage
 User gives two inputs: the regular expression and the text to match against.
-The output of the program will be a list of matches in the given text.
+The output of the program will be a boolean showing if the text matches exactly the regex.

 ## Complexity